Work is personal.

 A shared responsibility.

-But while companies and systems fail us, we internalise the pressure to fix it ourselves.
-We are told to ‘set boundaries’ or ‘find our purpose’, and ‘bring our whole self to work’ - but we do so within environments that are designed to fragment and disconnect; reducing our identity to productivity and extracting relational from transactional.
+We try to ‘set boundaries’ or ‘find our purpose’, and ‘bring our whole self to work’ - but we do so within environments that are designed to fragment and disconnect; reducing our identity to productivity and extracting relational from transactional.

 Real change requires both: